shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/replicon.rst

 ------------------------------------

 To configure Replicon provide following inputs:
-	- **Company Key** : Specify a Company Key which is used to setup entityId, example: https://global.replicon.com/!/saml2/<companyKey>
+	- **Company Key** : Specify a Company Key which is used to setup Entity ID and ACS URL.
+For example, if your ACS URL is: https://global.replicon.com/!/saml2/companyKey, then enter companyKey

 Additional SAML Attributes and ACS Properties
 ---------------------------------------------